appdev-lessons/data-integrity-with-validations/content.md

-# Data integrity with validations
+# Must See Movies: Data integrity with validations

 Our goal is to keep our refactored Must See Movies GUI (`refactoring-msm-gui-1`) working the same way that it was before; we're not going to add much.
 Therefore, we'll use the same target: